mehrdadOrouei/Movie_recommendation/README.md

 ## Dataset

-The project uses a dataset of movies with features such as title, genre, plot, etc. The dataset is preprocessed to extract relevant information for recommendation.
+The project uses a dataset of movies with features such as title, genre, crew, etc. The dataset is preprocessed to extract relevant information for recommendation.

 ## Approach